Pages from the book, "The Philosophy and Science of Health"--Dr.

 After the drug development policy was redesigned to focus on ameliorating

-symptoms rather than curing disease, it became necessary to reinvent
+symptoms rather than curing disease, it became necessary to reinvent the

-major epidemic of insulin-resistant diabetes.
+epidemic of insulin-resistant diabetes.

 So, in 1949, the US medical community reclassified the symptoms of diabetes10